mistaka0s/talks-versioning-for-free-with-git/markdown.md

 - CI tool is another place where developers need to touch.

 - The version is not derived from source code and so extra logic and state must be maintained with the build tool.

+- No way to determine whether it's a release, hotfix, feature build.
+  + In some cases, can't even build off feature branches.
 ]

 ---